Skip to Main Content

 Academic Success

-Courses adopting OER have been found to have as good or better educational outcomes as those using commercially available textbooks, both in terms of course completion and course grades (Fischer et al., 2015; Hilton et al., 2016; Colvard et al., 2018).
+Research shows that OER adoption leads to comparable or improved educational outcomes when compared to traditional textbooks, including course completion and grades.
+(Fischer et al., 2015; Hilton et al., 2016; Colvard et al., 2018).

 • “OER improve end-of-course grades and decrease DFW (D, F, and Withdrawal letter grades) rates for all students.
 They also improve course grades at greater rates and decrease DFW rates at greater rates for Pell recipient students, part-time students, and populations historically underserved by higher education.”
 (Colvard et al., 2018)